Student Allowance - review and appeal rights

-You have the right to review any decision we make if you disagree.
+You can review any decision we make if you disagree with it.

 What to do if you disagree

-If, after you have talked to us, you still disagree you can look at submitting a review of decision.
+If, after you have talked to us, you still disagree you can review the decision.

 You need to apply for a review within three months of receiving our decision.
 If you don’t, your application to have it reviewed may not be accepted.

 You can apply for a review of decision by completing a review of decision form, or by writing and telling us:

 - what decision you disagree with and why

 - anything else you think we should know.

 There are two types of review of decision:

 We will determine which type your case falls into.